 Q2.
 Do you like only one kind of taste or different ones?
 Why?

-Answer: Tasting only one taste makes me bored so I like tasting different tastes.
+Answer: Tasting only one taste makes me bored, so I like experiencing different tastes.

 Q3.
 Jhoolan put a few drops of lemon juice in Jhumpa’s mouth.
 Do you think we can make out the taste with just a few drops?

-Answer: Yes, with just few drops of sour lemon juice we can make out the taste.
+Answer: Yes, we can make out the taste with just a few drops of sour lemon juice.

 Q4.
 If someone were to put a few seeds of saunf (aniseed) on your tongue, would you be able to tell with your eyes closed?
 How?

-Answer: Yes, even though we don’t taste we can tell by its smell also.
+Answer: Yes, even though we don’t taste it, we can identify by its smell also.

 Q5.
 How did Jhumpa make out the fried fish?
 Can you guess the names of certain things only by their smell, without seeing or tasting them?
 What are these things?

 Answer: Jhumpa could guess the fried fish only by its smell.
-Yes, I can guess many things by its smell without even seeing like, egg omelette, fish fry, samosas etc.
+Yes, I can guess many things by their smell without even seeing them, like egg omelettes, fish fry, samosas, etc.

-Answer: Yes, I have been told to close the nose and take the medicines since if we don’t like the smell of the medicine we may not take it in.
+Answer: Yes, I have been told to close my nose and take the medicines because if we don’t like the smell of the medicine, we may not take it in.

 Close your eyes and tell

-Collect a few food items having different kinds of taste.
+Collect a few food items having different kinds of tastes.
 Play a game with your friends like Jhumpa and Jhoolan did.
 Tell your friend to taste the food and ask–

 Q1.
 How did it taste?
 What was the food item?

 Answer: The food item taken was chocolates.
-It tasted sweet.
+They tasted sweet.

 Q2.
 On which part of the tongue could you get the most taste – in front, at the back, on the left or right side of the tongue?

 Answer: In front.
-Since we put it on tongue first.
+Since we put it on the tongue first.

 Q3.
 Which taste could be made out on which part of the tongue?
 Mark these parts on the picture given.

-Answer: No, we cannot taste like that with all together of different items.
+Answer: No, we cannot taste different items together.

 Q5.
 Use a clean cloth to wipe the front part of your tongue so that it is dry.
 Put some sugar or jaggery there.
 Could you taste anything?
 Why did this happen?